Zasmaa/example-1/README.md

 •	react-burger-menu

 # Installation
-•	install all project dependencies with npm install
+•	Install all project dependencies with npm install

-•	start the development server with npm start
+•	Start the development server with npm start

 # Acknowledgment